By Claude West (the Cat Man)

 Diet for your kitten is the “holy grail” of future health benefits so pay attention to what I say when leaving food out 24/7’s with a primary diet of dry food is a sure way to reduce its health and lifespan.
 My best analogy to doing that is like sending your kids to McDonald’s for all of their meals.

 Having pets will require some work and due diligence on your part but in the long run will pay you benefits of fewer illnesses and veterinarian visits.
 Cat’s diet has not changed over the last 10,000 years and they are obligate carnivores.
 They need the same diet at home, as they do in the wild.
 Agreed it is not likely that you will provide them live prey daily but you can provide a supplemented meat diet.

 You can buy several brands of high quality cat foods at the pet food store that stock raw cat diet as dehydrated or frozen.
-Best that you read my past blogs on cat diet but start with this one first.
+Best that you read my past blogs on cat diet.
 For the do it yourself person and probably the most cost effective method is to make your own cat food.
 I am not the expert at that but please bookmark this link for homemade cat food.

 If you get your cat eating a wet meaty diet early in life, you will have an easy time in maintaining that for its entire life.
 Converting a cat from dry food to canned wet food and then eventually a raw diet will require time and lots of patience.